Table of Contents

 Our department creates periodic backups of important data.
 The H: (personal data), M: (Main Hall), S: (departmental) network drives are backed up on a nightly basis.

 In the event that a file or folder is accidentally deleted, please contact Computing Services staff as soon as possible to arrange for the restoration of the file.
-Please be ready to provide at least the filename(s) of the deleted file(s) and their location or path if possible.
-Recovery requests must be made no later than five weeks after the file was deleted.
+Please be ready to provide at least the filename(s) of the deleted file(s) and their location or path, if possible.

-Quotas for network drives are per-user and apply to any files that you have ownership on the server.
-For example, if you copy a file from your H drive to the S drive, each copy of the file will count against your quota limit.
+Computer storage is a limited resource, and is managed via a quota system.
+Quotas for network drives are assigned per-user and apply to any files that you have ownership on the server.
+For example, if you copy a file from your H: drive to the S: drive, each copy of the file will count against your quota limit.